ivanmanyus-b2m/bit2me-api-node-tool/README.md

 ### Withdraw crypto
 - To **withdraw crypto**, execute `npm run wd-crypto <amount> <crypto> <network> <address> <TOTP> [subaccount-id]`.
 If `subaccount-id` is empty, withdraw operation will be executed in main account.
-    - Response example: `{ id: transaction-id }`.
-Once you have successfuly completed the withdrawal operation, you'll be able to see the substraction in your wallet or retrieve `transaction-id` details executing `npm run read-tx <tx-id> [subaccount-id]`.

 ### Withdraw fiat
 - To **withdraw fiat to a bank account**, execute `npm run wd-fiat <amount> <TOTP> [subaccount-id]`.
 Due to console writing lack of security, you need to change `body` in `./withdrawFiat.js`.
 If `subaccount-id` is empty, fiat withdraw operation will be executed for main account.
-    - Response example: `{ id: transaction-id }`.
-Once you have successfuly completed the fiat withdrawal operation, you'll be able to see the substraction in your wallet or retrieve `transaction-id` details executing `npm run read-tx <tx-id> [subaccount-id]`.

 ### Social-Pay (Soon)